Fintech Localization

 Is KYC localization mainly legal translation?

 No. It combines compliance clarity, UX microcopy, financial trust language, and user reassurance.
-Legal accuracy is necessary, but not enough.
+Legal accuracy is necessary, but the flow also needs Turkish localization that fits real user behavior.

 Can better Turkish KYC language improve completion?